 Injured in an Indianapolis Pedestrian Accident?
 Call Us for Help!

 Pedestrians are no match for motor vehicles on the road.
-Unfortunately, when a pedestrian is struck by a vehicle, they can sustain severe injuries.
+Unfortunately, when a pedestrian is struck by a motor vehicle, they can sustain severe injuries.
 Hiring our experienced and reliable lawyers at Rowe & Hamilton is crucial to ensure fair compensation.

 If a negligent driver in Indianapolis, IN struck you while you were a pedestrian, our lawyers are ready to help you recover the compensation that you’re entitled to for your lost wages, medical bills, pain and suffering, and more.